 Tucked into the southwest quadrant of Bordeaux about 25 miles from the city of Bordeaux lies the wine-growing region of Graves, which is known for both red and white wine production.
 Within Graves, there are two neighboring sub-regions, Barsac and Sauternes, which cling to the southwestern side of the Garonne River and curve around the Ciron tributary as it cuts through the two appellations.

 The two rivers provide a unique microclimate that welcomes cool morning fog and sunny, warm afternoons while allowing noble rot to flourish.

-The best vineyards in these locations sit on chalky, gravelly soils which can be easily spotted on Google Earth due to their white color.
+The best vineyards in these locations sit on chalky, gravelly soils visible on Google Earth due to their white color.
 From a buying perspective, Barsac producers can opt to label their wines from Sauternes or Barsac.
-In general, the dessert-styled wines from Barsac are often noted to be lighter and fresher than those of Sauternes.
+In general, the dessert-styled wines from Barsac tend to be lighter and fresher than those of Sauternes.

 Other Sweet Wine Appellations